API Reference

 Use colorb() when chaining colored segments and you want the style to carry forward into the next print call.

 Compile-time version of color().
-Parses and validates markup at compile time, emitting the final ANSI string as a string literal baked into the binary.
-Requires the compile feature.
+Parses and validates markup at compile time, emitting the final ANSI string as a FarbenStr baked into the binary.
+Prefer cstr! for new code -- it provides the same compile-time behavior for bare literals and also handles format arguments.

 farben = { version = "...", features = ["compile"] }use farben::color;